FeliksMakarios/ML-projects/Analisis Kepadatan Penumpang KRL Rute Rangkasbitung - Tanah Abang dengan Pendekatan Exploratory Data Analysis/ReadMe.md

 # Integrated Final Project
-This is the result of an Integrated Final Project from four courses: Big Data Management, Open Source, Semantic Web, and Software Engineering
+This is the result of an Integrated Final Project from four courses: Big Data Management, Open Source, Semantic Web, and Software Engineering.
+This project is done in groups.

 ## Published Paper
 https://journal.maranatha.edu/index.php/jutisi/article/view/3700